obertguo/debian-setup/README.md

 - Add handlers, rescues/always, etc, for cleanup and redundancy

 ## Known issues with setting up on Trixie
-- Miktex has yet to release a version for Trixie
+There will be some hardcoded Ansible end_role to skip role execution specifically for issues in Trixie listed below:
-- software-properties-common is no longer available in Debian repositories
+- Miktex has yet to release a version for Trixie (skip is done in both add_apt_repos role and programs playbook)
-- OpenWeather Gnome extension is no longer supported by newer Gnome shells
+- OpenWeather Gnome extension is no longer supported by newer Gnome shells (skip is done in install_gnome_extensions role and configure_gnome_extensions role)